Bath School disaster: Rebuilding

 Governor Green quickly called for donations to aid the townspeople and created the Bath Relief Fund with the money supplied by donors, the state, and local governments.
 People from around the country donated to the fund.

 School resumed on September5, 1927, and, for the 1927–1928 school year, was held in the community hall, township hall, and two retail buildings.
 Most of the surviving students returned.
 The board appointed O.M.
 Brant of Luther, Michigan, to succeed Huyck as superintendent.
 Lansing architect Warren Holmes donated construction plans, and the school board approved the contracts for a new building on September 14.
-On September 15, On September 15, U.S. Senator James J. Couzens presented his personal check for $75,000 to the Bath construction fund to help build the new school.
+On September 15, U.S. Senator James J. Couzens presented his personal check for $75,000 to the Bath construction fund to help build the new school.

 The board demolished the damaged portion of the school and constructed a new wing with the donated funds.
 During the reconstruction dynamite was found in the building on three separate occasions.
 The James Couzens Agricultural School was dedicated on August18, 1928.
 The Kehoe farm was completely plowed to ensure that no explosives were hidden in the ground and was sold at auction to pay the mortgage.